TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/AM/ASK/EV1527/README.md

 > Special Data Format For RF Senders And Self-Learning Receivers

+*EV1527* is a popular *encoding format* for *ASK* RF senders and receivers to transmit simple remote control messages.

+## Dedicated EV1527 Devices

+In *this* section, you find *dedicated EV1527* senders and receivers that already come with EV1527 encoding and decoding chips.
+They do not require any additional components or a microcontroller.

+> [!NOTE]
+> Once you add a microcontroller to your project, you can use *any* *ASK* sender and receiver to transmit *EV1527*-compliant code: the microcontroller then can act as *EV1527* encoder and decoder, and produces the required 24-bit *EV1527* codes.

+## EV1527 Requirements

-Simple remote control solutions such as *garage door openers* and *home automation plugs* must be simple and cheap.
+Simple remote controls such as *garage door openers* and *home automation plugs* has very basic remote communication requirements:

-The remote communication in these scenarios is simple:

 * **Unique Key Code:** The digital code sent out by the remote control (*sender*) must be *unique enough* to not cause remote controls to interfere with each other and open or control the wrong devices.
 * **Simple On/Off Commands:** The digital code also needs room for a limited data payload so that a remote control can control more than one device.